|26 November 2020||19 h 00||Online||In French|

 Initially created to be performed with a modified overhead projector, We Quit Theatre (Winnipeg) proposes a new version in the form of a virtual live-writing residency.
 805-4821 explores notions of memory, identity and love in an apocalyptic era.
 Here, not all men are men.

-Established in Winnipeg, We Quit Theatre is a performance project spearheaded by Gislina Patterson and David Plett.
+Established in Winnipeg, We Quit Theatre is a performance project spearheaded by Gislina Patterson and Davis Plett.
 Their play 805-4821 is the recipient of the Buddies in Bad Times Vanguard Award for Risk and Innovation at the Summerworks Festival.
 They are currently working on i am your spaniel, or, A Midsummer Night’s Dream by William Shakespeare by Gislina Patterson.

 The presentation of this play as well as activities surrounding the performance are supported by Bilingual Ottawa, a project of ACFO Ottawa financed by the Government of Canada.